-Our Local Food Bank helps raise funds through various programs and initiatives, and we’d love for you to get involved with SWEEAC.
+Our Local Food Center helps raise funds through various programs and initiatives, and we’d love for you to get involved with SWEEAC.
 We depend on your support in order to improve lives and make the world a better place for generations to come.
 Join us today to learn all about volunteering and donating options.

 If you're looking for help click below

 One of the main reasons SWEEAC was founded in 1988 was to compensate for the greater Atlanta area’s struggles with food insecurites.
 We’ve dedicated a lot of man-hours and invested countless resources to this charitable cause, and hope you’ll help us continue this work.
 See how you can by contacting us below.

 We serve more than 50,000 families & distribute over 1,000,000 pounds of food to families in the communities of Atlanta

 Although we can no longer offer walk-in assistance, one of our goals is to ensure that the most vulnerable and at-risk groups in the greater Atlanta area who are facing food insecurities are getting food.
 In partnership with Welcoming Atlanta, a division of the City of Atlanta, we are identifying families who struggle with lack of food resources.
 We also work with local churches and state agency workers to reach those that are unable to get assistance.
 At SWEEAC we have programs that help families with other essential needs.
 Click below to learn more.